jhoerr/cloudmesh-manual/docs-source/source/workflow.rst

 So what we want to do is something i have done previously somewhere with graphviz, but instead of using graphviz we use java script.
 W want to define tasks that depend on each other.
 The tasks are defined as python functions.
-The dependencieas are specified via a simple graph string
+The dependencies are specified via a simple graph string

 .. code:: python